-- Executed when a loan is changed form one status to another or is added or removed from a specific portfolio.
+- Executed when a loan is changed from one status to another or is added or removed from a specific portfolio.

 Edit a Notification

 To edit the notifications created for any of these events, click the edit icon located to the right of the event listing.

 When you edit an Event Based Notification, you can choose to update any or all of the notification types for the event you chose.
 The three notification sections have three groups of options.
 The first group lets you select who should receive the notification and how they should receive it.
 The second group lets you choose to restrict which loans can cause the notification to be sent.
 The third group involves the message that will be sent.

 Since Trigger Based Notifications aren’t based on a hard-wired list of events, you can create and delete them.
 You also have the option to force a trigger evaluation at any time because changes to a customer account could cause it to qualify for a trigger at any time.